-The first standardised hardness test, developed by Brinell in 1900, used a spherical indenter of hard steel or tungsten carbide, after which a pyramidal indenter was developed in 1925 by Vickers.
-It was soon found that diamond was the most suitable indenter material, its shape being gradually refined over the last 50 years.
+The first standardised hardness indentation test, developed by Brinell in 1900, used a spherical indenter of hard steel or tungsten carbide, after which a pyramidal indenter was developed in 1925 by Vickers.
+It was soon found that diamond was the most suitable material to perform an indentation test, its shape being gradually refined over the last 50 years.
 Microhardness testing, as the logical successor to conventional hardness testing, operates with loads in the range 0.01 – 2 N and the size of the residual indentation can still be measured via optical microscopy, although very small imprints nearing the resolution limit of optical methods cannot be measured accurately.
-In order to measure hardness with even lower loads, a different method has been developed which does not rely on assessing the size of the imprint, but instead continuously measures the penetration depth and load as an indenter (of known geometry) is pushed into the sample material.
+In order to measure hardness using an indentation test with even lower loads, a different method has been developed which does not rely on assessing the size of the imprint, but instead continuously measures the penetration depth and load as an indenter (of known geometry) is pushed into the sample material.
 With modern ‘depth-sensing’ instruments it is possible to measure displacements of a nanometer scale and so the term nanoindentation has now become widely accepted for this method.

 Apart from simply measuring hardness, nanoindentation instruments are also able to measure other material properties such as modulus of elasticity, residual stress, time-dependent creep and relaxation, fracture toughness and fatigue.
 For very thin films and coatings, nanoindentation has become popular because it allows a wide variety of mechanical properties to be measured without removing the film from its substrate.